 Another part of the organization that needs resilience is its reputation.
 When it comes to a company’s public image, social media can either be their best friend or their worst enemy.
 Hence, how an organization responds to a vendor incident will determine its reputation as well as impact the potential for fines and legal action.

 Customers “vote with their feet” and often stop doing business with a company that’s suffered a breach.
-According to SAI Global’s Reputational Trust Index 2019, 65 percent of those surveyed viewed data privacy as the most important attribute when considering a company’s trustworthiness.
+According to SAI360's (then SAI Global Risk) Reputational Trust Index 2019, 65 percent of those surveyed viewed data privacy as the most important attribute when considering a company’s trustworthiness.
 This illustrates that data security is more than just a compliance issue, but one of trust and reputation.

 An organization can have dozens of vendors that they regularly do business with, however not all of their functions are equal – and not all vendors are critical to an organization’s recovery.
 To determine which are most critical, a vendor impact assessment (VIA) should be performed first.